evilsocket/opensnitch/wiki/Rules.md

 - When the `DefaultAction` is `allow`, don't allow connections opened by binaries located under certain directories: `/dev/shm`, `/tmp`, `/var/tmp` or `/memfd`:

-  There're ton of examples (more common on servers than on the desktop):
+  There're ton of malware examples that drop malicious files to temporary directories (more common on servers than on the desktop):

   [Collection of Linux malware payloads](https://github.com/evilsocket/opensnitch/discussions/1119)